FACTION BRIEF

 The Testimony Nobody Prepared For

-Most people come to complain about social stigma — the way colleagues look at them, the insurance complications, the dating profiles that go unanswered once the word "carrier" appears.
+Most people come to talk about social stigma — the way colleagues look at them, the insurance complications, the dating profiles that go unanswered once the word "carrier" appears.
 The fragment itself is secondary to the way the world treats you for having one.

 Then the parents started showing up.